github-cloud/atlas-help/consul/alerts/notification-methods.html.md

 ## Webhook

 Notifications can be sent to custom Webhook URLs to allow for integration into third-party systems.
-An HTTP _Post_ will be with the Post _Body_ containing the JSON payload with the notification details.
+An HTTP _Post_ will be sent with the Post _Body_ containing the JSON payload with the notification details.
 Example JSON payloads are shown below.